Best For

 Pressure Relief Test

-The Octave Horizon has exceptionally good pressure relief.
+The Octave Horizon has outstanding pressure relief.
 During our tests, I felt no pressure points build up anywhere on my body.

 Comfort Layer